playfulprogramming/playfulprogramming/content/crutchcorn/collections/humanizing-engineering/posts/psychosis-hyper-logic-and-engineering/index.md

 -----------------------

+> **Disclaimer:**
+>
+> This section deals with some very heavy modern-day psychosis episodes and some unfortunate and distressing statistics around those that share my mental health.

 And these statistics don't disappear simply because I've become successful.
 Success is not a permanent fixture in one's life; at any moment I could be laid off, fired, or anything in-between.